This post may contain affiliate links.

 We are back on the Sous Vide bandwagon again today with one of my favorite recipes: Sous Vide Frozen Chicken Breast.
 This is my go-to recipe as it’s versatile and you can use the cooked chicken for sandwiches, tacos, salads, casseroles, or quesadillas.

 I’m totally obsessed with the Sous Vide Method like so many other people, as it guarantees the result, producing restaurant-quality food.
-If you’re looking for more sous vide chicken recipes, try Sous Vide Chicken Drumsticks and Sous Vide Chicken Thighs, from fresh or frozen!
+If you’re looking for more sous vide chicken recipes, try our Sous Vide Shredded Chicken and Sous Vide Fried Chicken, from fresh or frozen!

 - Prepare the chicken before freezing: After you bring the fresh chicken breasts home, season them with your favorite spices, and arranging them in one single layer in a zip-top bag.
 Vacuum seal using water displacement method and then store them in the freezer.
 This allows you to drop the bag into the sous vide water bath directly without any preparation later!
 (It also helps to avoid the freezer burn.)